Oaths of Strasbourg: Manuscript

-Nithard's text has been passed down to us via two manuscripts that are today kept at the National Library of France.
+Nithard's text of the Oaths is in two manuscripts at the National Library of France.

 The older manuscript was copied around the year 1000, probably for an abbey in Picardy (either that of Saint-Médard or Saint Riquier).
 In the fifteenth century it was in the possession of the Abbey of Saint Magloire in Paris.
 Around 1650 it was bought by the Swedish Queen Christina and transferred to Rome; after her death it was acquired by the Vatican Library.
 After Napoleon's forces captured Rome, it was transferred back to Paris along with various other historical manuscripts.
-Napoleon would later return most of the others, but kept this one.
-It is currently found in the National Library of France under the call number Latin 9768.
-The Oaths are found on folio #13.
+Napoleon later returned most of the others, but kept this one.
+It is currently in the National Library of France under the call number Latin 9768; the Oaths are found on folio #13.

-The other manuscript, which is kept in the same library under the call number Latin 14663, is a copy of the former that was made in the fifteenth century.
+The other manuscript, which is in the same library under the call number Latin 14663, is a copy of the former that was made in the fifteenth century.